domoresmb47/simple/docs.md

-This documentation describes how to use the **Atom** robotic toothbrush.
+This documentation describes how to use the **Atom** automated toothbrush.

 Note that this toothbrush is totally safe for use on children, adults, pets, or wildlife.